Back

 One of my courses, where I'll introduce you to the world of sound baths and their profound effects on relaxation and well-being.
 Designed for complete beginners, this course explores what a sound bath is, how it works, and the philosophy behind its healing properties.

-40% discount from this link.
+40% discount from the link.

 Click here for more music, questions and products related to